 Message from the Research Team

-Breast Cancer Research (formerly The National Breast Cancer Research Institute) is over 25 years in existence and its research facility is based in the Discipline of Surgery, National University of Ireland, Galway.
-Over the past decade our group has been remarkably fortunate to be able to develop high quality research programmes, in particular the study of microRNAs in breast cancer and the role played by mesenchymal stem cells in tumour targeting.
+The National Breast Cancer Research Institute is over 25 years in existence and its research facility is based in the Discipline of Surgery, National University of Ireland, Galway.
+Over the past decade, our group has been remarkably fortunate to be able to develop high-quality research programmes, in particular, the study of microRNAs in breast cancer and the role played by mesenchymal stem cells in tumour targeting.
 The effects of our research are felt nationally and globally.

-Breast Cancer Research is largely funded from voluntary fundraising activities.
+The National Breast Cancer Research Institute is largely funded from voluntary fundraising activities.
 I would like to thank you, our supporters, for your time and generosity, allowing this vital research to be carried out so that patients can be best served now, and in the future.
-As ever, help is always needed so please continue to support Breast Cancer Research by donating what you can.
+As ever, help is always needed so please continue to support the National Breast Cancer Research Institute by donating what you can.

 Professor Michael J Kerin, – Research Programme Director

 - Patricia McLoughlin (Chairperson)